Near the Polish border, a musician plays music to welcome those fleeing Ukraine

 While speaking with NPR earlier this week, he gestured at piles of donated clothing and firewood stacked behind him.
 Volunteers passed out tea, food and toiletries.

-Martello, of course, provided the music, playing soft songs like "Let It Be" by the Beatles and "Hallelujah" by Leonard Cohen.
+Martello provided the music, playing soft songs like "Let It Be" by the Beatles and "Hallelujah" by Leonard Cohen.
 The notes he played filled the air and mingled with campfire smoke, inviting people to gather around him and listen.
-Sometimes, they requested Ukrainian songs, which he tried his best to play.
+Sometimes they requested Ukrainian songs, which he tried his best to play.

 For Martello, the experience has been especially moving.
-On one memorable occasion, an elderly woman held a blanket over his head to shield his head from the falling snow.
+On one memorable occasion, an elderly woman held a blanket over Martello's head to shield him from the falling snow.

 "She was singing with me, next to me, with the blanket on me, and it was snowing," he said.
 "That was a crazy moment."